scwest/SINBAD/README.md

 This code is meant to be used in conjunction with NEEP (https://github.com/thecodingdoc/neep) but can be used with any files in the required format.
 So, one could use Cox PH for the survival values or use any alternative PPI, DDI, or splice variant annotation sources.

 ## Installation
+Prior to installation:
+Graphviz must be installed for Python as well as for the system.

 Using pip:

 ```console